 • Requires the driver to pull over and install them every time they’re used.

-Which Utah Roads May be Affected
+Which Utah Roads May Be Affected?

 A map specifying which roads are subject to weather restrictions across the state can be found at www.ksl.com/article/46653198/